fenago/data-analysis-pandas/lab_guides/lab_8.md

         return hourly_arrivals, interarrival_times
 ```

-**Important note:**

-We are using `numpy` instead of `random` to generate
-random numbers from the exponential distribution because we can ask for
-multiple values at once (one for each of the hourly arrivals determined
-by the Poisson process).
-Also, note that `random` doesn\'t
-provide a Poisson distribution, so we need `numpy`.

 Our simulation uses many different distributions,
 so it can be helpful to see what they look like.
 The following subplots
 show examples for each of the distributions we are using.
 Notice that
 the Poisson distribution is drawn differently.
 This is because the
 Poisson distribution is discrete.
 For this reason, we often use it to
-model arrivals---here, we use it for modeling the arrivals of users
+model arrivals --- here, we use it for modeling the arrivals of users
 attempting to log in.
 Discrete distributions have
 a **probability mass function** (**PMF**) instead
 of a **probability density function** (**PDF**):